 - If you do get bored, you can drive on over to the Taiping Zoo which is next door.

-#7.
-Pangkor Island
+8. Pangkor Island

 Pangkor Island has some beautiful beaches like Coral Beach and Teluk Nipah Beach.
-Calm waters make for great snorkeling and kayaking experiences.
+Calm waters make for great snorkelling and kayaking experiences.
 For history buffs, there is the remains of an old Dutch colonial fort to explore here.

 Interestingly, there’s a Taoist temple and even a small Chinatown on Pangkor island too.